jbwilliamson/MaximiseWFScaffolding/README.md

 The project supports filters for Enumeration and Associated Entities, these can also be customised using the DynamicData/Filters templates.

-The Web Forms Scaffolder takes advantage of Bootstrap for styling the pages.
+The Maximise Web Forms Scaffolder takes advantage of Bootstrap for styling the pages.
 You aren't required to use Bootstrap with the Maximise Web Forms Scaffolder.
 However, if you don't use Bootstrap then you are responsible for creating your own Cascading Style Sheet.
 Learn more about Bootstrap at http://getbootstrap.com/

 ## Client Validation